heremaps/xyz-documentation/docs/cli/cli.md

 ##### Update, upload, or delete a schema definition

+!!!
+Note "Your account needs access to the XYZ Pro Services."
+[Learn more about XYZ Pro features here](../xyz_pro).

 A schema validation json file can be configured for a space.
 The schema definition can be in the form of a web address or a local schema json file.
 Features that do not match this schema will not be uploaded.

-!!! note This is an XYZ Pro feature that requires a license.
-[Learn more about XYZ Pro features here](../xyz_pro).

 ```
 here xyz config YOUR_SPACE_ID -s schema_definition.json